ZahirOuma/EcoShopApp/README.md

 ### Software Architecture
 The EcoShop application follows a modern three-tier architecture:

-1. **Frontend:** Built using Android Studio, featuring MVVM architecture with fragments for Scanner and List views.
+1. **Frontend:** Built using Android Studio, featuring architecture with fragments for Scanner Profile Product Details and List views.
 2. **Backend:** Flask-based REST API that handles barcode scanning and retrieves product details using web scraping from Open Food Facts.
 3. **Database:** Local storage on mobile devices using Room, with user information and scanned product history stored locally.